Another Stroke of Midnight

 Cinderella thought to herself how lucky she was to have all of her dreams come true.
 Although she now had wealth, power, and freedom, the only thing she truly cared about was Prince Charming in her arms.
 She rested her head against his shoulder and whispered, "I love you."

 The sixth chime.
 Cinderella opened her eyes and lifted her head from Prince Charming's chest.
 The seventh chime.
-She quickly looked around the room.
+She quickly looked around the room searching for the reason behind the gasping crowd.
 People were running in all directions.
 The eighth chime.
 Although the music continued to play, the maestro was staring in her direction and instruments started to sound off key.

 The ninth chime of the clock.
 She looked into the prince's eyes.
-He only stared back at her.
+He stared back at her, gagging.
 He tried to speak, but nothing came out.
 The tenth chime.
 Blood began to pour from his mouth.
 The eleventh chime.
 Prince Charming convulsed and collapsed in her arms on the ballroom floor.

 The twelfth chime of the clock tower.
 Prince Charming took his last breath.
 There were no final words.
 No last "I love you."
-Cinderella was left with the heartbroken stare of his brown eyes into hers as the happily ever after she had been dreaming of all of her life was shattered.
+Cinderella was left with the heartbroken stare of his brown eyes into hers as the happily ever after she had been dreaming of all of her life was shattered like a glass slipper.

 The guests began to wail and mourn at the sight of the dead prince.
-The king ran to the floor and grabbed Charming's head holding it against his and continued sobbing.
+The king ran to his lifeless son and collapsed on the floor, grabbing Charming's head and holding it against his.
+He wailed.
 "Who could have done this to you!
 My son!
 My one and only son!"

 Lucien, rushed to the king's side.
 He carried the prince's golden goblet that was resting on the nearest table after the toast.
 He sniffed it with his long, crooked nose.
-"It appears he has been poisoned, your majesty!"
+"Your grace, it appears that Charming has been poisoned!"

 "What!
 How could that be!"
 Said Cinderella as she turned to Lucien in shock and tears.
 "What is happening!"